Ramong06/game-blog-vue/README.md

 # vue-my-website

-## A single page website created with Vue.js
+# Project Story

+A single page web application created Vue3.
+The purpose of the site is a template for a video game blog website.
+The user will be able to create an account and post, edit and view video game blogs.